-Tip #7: Have a back-up plan
+Tip #7: Have a back-up plan when using Uber overseas

 As in all travel, sometimes things don’t happen as planned.
 Several times in Johannesburg, I found myself in a place with no cellphone service.
 I had to walk a few blocks until I could get service back on my phone and use the Uber app.
 On another occasion, I foolishly took an Uber out to the Cradle of Humankind museum, only to realize it is over 30km OUTSIDE of Johannesburg!